TISS Mumbai: Sir Dorabji Tata Memorial Library

-TISS Library was established along with the institute in 1936, is one of the leading social science libraries in the country.
+The library established in 1936, is one of the leading social science libraries in the country.
 The library was named as "Sir Dorabji Tata Memorial Library" on 3 May 2002 in the memory of late Sir Dorabjii Tata.
 Indian Library Association conferred the library with L. M. Padhya Best University Library Award in 2008.

-Currently, the library about 123,000 books and 10,298 journals in principle domains of social sciences.
-The library also operates centre with assistive technologies "M K Tata Centre for the Visually Challenged and a cyber library which provides computers and internet to the students from economically weaker sections.
-The library has established national and international collaborations including London School Of Economics Library, Mahasarakham University, International Federation of Library Association.".
+Currently, the library houses about 123,000 books and 10,298 journals in principle domains of social sciences.
+The library also operates a centre with assistive technologies "M K Tata Centre for the Visually Challenged".